-In Cork, located in the south of Ireland, you can visit the legendary Blarney Castle to kiss the Blarney Stone—said to bestow “the gift of gab”—or see the towering gothic spires of St. Fin Barre’s Cathedral and warm up with an Irish coffee.
+You can also head to Cork, located in the south, to visit the legendary Blarney Castle and kiss the Blarney Stone, which is said to bestow “the gift of gab.”
+Or, make your way to the towering Gothic spires of St. Fin Barre’s Cathedral and warm up with an Irish coffee.

 Ever since the partitioning of Ireland in 1921, this region north of the Republic of Ireland has been a separate entity and a part of the United Kingdom.
 In the capital city of Belfast you can learn all about this country’s past, present and future, which includes building the Titanic.

 Outside of the city, witness the other-worldly beauty of Giant’s Causeway, an impressive site of some 40,000 interlocking ballast columns, created by a volcanic fissure eruption long ago.
 Legend has it, an Irish giant built this structure to cross the North Channel and fight a Scottish giant.
 Who won?
 Depends who you ask!

 With ancient castles and royal palaces, the Scottish capital of Edinburgh will transport you back in time.
 Your first stop should be to visit Edinburgh Castle, which sits atop the towering Castle Rock near the city’s Old Town, to see the Scottish crown jewels.
 At Stirling Castle—perched high on an extinct volcano—you can trace historic battles from the Scottish Wars of Independence, made famous in “Braveheart.”

 Beyond castles, get a taste of Scottish culture with a bagpipes and whiskey tour or sip a scotch at the famous Glenmorangie Distillery that opened in 1843.
 Then head for the legendary Loch Ness at Inverness, the body of water said to house the mythical creature, beside the Urquhart Castle ruins.